 Solution: Use NTFS for Mac to write to Seagate external hard drives on Mac

-In this situation, many people may think about converting NTFS to APFS or formatting it to make the NTFS drive compatible with macOS.
-However, the truth is that you can fix the Seagate external hard drive read-only issue without formatting, i.e. you don't have to lose your files on this drive.
+Many people would think about converting NTFS to APFS or formatting the Seagate drive for Mac to make it compatible with macOS.
+However, this article teaches you how to change Seagate from read-only on mac without formatting.
+Therefore, you don't have to lose your files on this drive.

 iBoysoft NTFS for Mac: NTFS for Mac driver and more

 iBoysoft NTFS for Mac is a wonderful Seagate NTFS for Mac driver and a disk management toolset.
 It immediately mounts your NTFS-formatted Seagate drive in read-write mode as you connect it to your Mac.
 This software also allows you to gain NTFS write access on macOS Ventura.
 Any external drives including SD cards, external hard drives, USB flash drives, etc. formatted with the Microsoft NTFS file system can be easily managed.